China Motorcycle Tour from Chiang Mai, Thailand to Shangri-La, Yunnan, China

 TOTAL KILOMETERS: 4,832 kms. on the last tour.

-Price does not include visa fees, lunches on rest days, other meals eaten outside of pre-planned group dinners, items of a personal nature, and petrol.
+Price does not include visa fees, lunches on rest days, other meals eaten outside of pre-planned group dinners, items of a personal nature.

 Watch the videos from our Shangri-La recce tour.